Krishna district: History

-Gajapathis of Odisha: Kapileswara Gajapathi is preserved by the village Kapileswarapuram now in Pamidimukkala mandal.
+Gajapathis of Odisha: Kapileswarapuram named in honour of Kapileswara Gajapathi now in Pamidimukkala mandal exists to this day.
 He was succeeded by Vidyadhara Gajapathi who built Vidyadharapuram (now in Vijayawada) and constructed a reservoir at Kondapalli.
 Krishnadevaraya of Vijayanagara empire conquered this region in the early 16th century.
-Qutb Shahis, in 1512, the Kingdom of Golconda was founded by one Sultan Quli Qutub Shah.
-The Kingdom of Golconda included this district within its limits.
-Abu-l-Hussain Shah was the last of Qutab Shahi dynasty known as Tanisha.
-He had two ministers, both Brahmins, named Madanna and Akkanna.
-Popular tradition attributed this preference of Vijayawada to the devotion of the two ministers to the goddess Kanaka Durga.
+Then this region became part of the Kingdom of Golconda in 1550 which was founded by Sultan Quli Qutub Shah as part of the Qutb Shahis in 1512.
+Abu-l-Hussain Shah known as Tanisha was the last ruler of Qutab Shahi dynasty.

 Medieval period

-The Emperor Aurangazeb included this district in the province of Golconda, which remained under Asaf jah who was appointed as Subedar or Viceroy of the Deccan in AD 1713 with the title of Nizam-ul-Mulk.
+Aurangazeb ruled this region as part of the province of Golconda.
+Asaf Jah who was appointed as subedar or viceroy of the Deccan in AD 1713 with the title of Nizam-ul-Mulk.
 The province of Golconda comprised five Nawabs’ charges viz.
 Arcot, Cuddapah, Kurnool, Rajahmundry and Chicacole (Srikakulam).
-The Nawab of Rajahmundry ruled the country induced in the Krishna district.
+This region was part of the Nawab of Rajahmundry.

-The British: In the year 1611 the English founded their settlement at Masulipatnam which was their headquarters until they finally moved to Madras in 1641.
+The British: In the year 1611 the English founded their settlement at Masulipatnam which remained their headquarters until they finally moved to Madras in 1641.
 The Dutch and French also had settlements at Masulipatnam.
-Upon the death of the old Nizam-ul-Mulk in June 1748 his heirs strove for the succession with the support of the English and the French.
-When Nizam Ali Khan was proclaimed ruler of Golconda in 1761 the British secured at first the divisions of Masulipatnam, Nizampatnam and part of Kondaveedu and later the entire Circars.
+Upon the death of the old Nizam-ul-Mulk in June 1748, his heirs strove for the succession with the support of the English and the French.
+When Nizam Ali Khan was proclaimed ruler of Golconda in 1761, the British secured at first the divisions of Masulipatnam, Nizampatnam and part of Kondaveedu and later the entire Circars.
 At first the district was administered by a chief and council at Masulipatnam but in 1794 Collectors, directly responsible to the Board of Revenue, were appointed at Masulipatnam.

-The Krishna District was formed from the District of Rajahmundry in 1859, when it also included the present day Guntur and West Godavari districts.
-Guntur was separated from Krishna in 1904, and West Godavari in 1925, giving rise to the present day Krishna district.
+The Krishna District was formed from the district of Rajahmundry in 1859, when it also included Guntur and West Godavari districts of united Andhra Pradesh.
+Guntur district was created from Krishna district in 1904.
+Similarly West Godavari district was created from Krishna district in 1925.